codex/COPCloudELK/readme.md

 # Project Title

-Tasks:
+## Tasks:
 * Build and Run everything, then open the index.html in a Browser and Kibana in another Tab.
-* Add a visualisation for the Field "DurationMs" containing all 3 Microservices
+* Add a line graph visualisation for the Field "DurationMs" containing average and max Duration for all 3 Microservices and add it to a new Dashboard
 * Add SessionID's to the MDC parameters of the existing logging and watch the effect on Kibana
 * Hand over the SessionID to the next Microservice using Headers and watch the effect on Kibana
 * Add further visualisations of your own choice and or extend the services